DFMs are Probiotics

 Firefighters use fire to fight fire.
-Similarly, we can use good bacteria to fight bad.
-These good bacteria are known probiotics.
-They naturally exist in the bodies of pretty much all species on this planet.
-Probiotics are our allies and our weapons, our key to optimal health and counter balance against the bad forces in nature.
-Probiotics are the soldiers and technology that we bring forth to defend us from disease causing forces.
-Probiotics are chemists with a very wide chemical arsenal for surgical precision operations.
+Similarly, we can use good bacteria to fight the bad ones.
+These good bacteria are also known as probiotics.
+They naturally exist in pretty much all species on this planet.
+Probiotics are our allies and our weapons, key to optimal health and production.
+Probiotics are the soldiers and technology that we bring forth to defend us from disease.
+Probiotics are the chemists with a very wide chemical arsenal for surgical precision operations.

 Can probiotics defeat viruses?

-Gut bacteria plays the most important role in modulating the immune system.
-The stimulation of gut mucus production results in increase of health-supporting and disease-fighting factors.
-Probiotics provide defense by activating the body’s own immune response.
-Probiotics have an ability to colonize the gut and interact and stimulate the immune system by boosting population of cells that seek and destroy infecting organisms, cancers and viruses.
-The immune system makes proteins called antibodies that fight pathogens, toxins and viruses.
-One of the most common antibodies found in animals is csecretory IgA (Immunoglobulin A) and is found in mucous membranes.
+Mammalian immune system makes antibodies that fight pathogens, toxins and viruses.
+One of the most common antibodies found in animals is secretory IgA (Immunoglobulin A) found in mucous membranes.
 IgA binds to the bacterial pathogen or virus, deactivates it and presents it to the immune cells for destruction.
 Adequate levels of IgA in the mucus layer prevents viruses from infecting cells and hacking their cellular machinery for reproduction.
 Same results are reported for other immunoglobulins in animals and immune peptides in insects.

 New York Times Bestseller 2017